iszczesniak/cpp/memory/index.md

 returning a value.

 A function has *parameters*, and we call a function with *arguments*.
-A function parameter is a local variable of the function.
+A function parameter looks like a local variable of the function.
 A parameter has a type and a name given in the function declaration or definition.
 An argument is an expression that is part of a call expression.
 A parameter is initialized using an argument.

 ## Passing arguments